 Definition

-Debt consolidation combines multiple debts and balances into a single loan with lower interest rates and monthly payments.
-This allows individuals to manage their debts more effectively.
+Debt consolidation combines debts and balances into a single loan with lower interest rates and monthly payments, allowing individuals to manage their debts more effectively.

 Benefits

 Debt consolidation offers the advantage of simplifying finances by merging various debts into one creditor.
-It makes it easier to track balances and pay off debts while potentially securing a new interest rate.
+It makes tracking balances and paying off debts easier while potentially securing a new interest rate.
 It also often reduces overall interest rates and debt repayment, potentially saving money in the long run.

 Reasons for Consideration